Namche Bazaar

-At the time of the 2001 Nepal census, it had a population of 1,647 people living in 397 individual households.
+At the 2001 census, it had a population of 1,647 people living in 397 individual households.

 Geography

 Immediately west of Namche is Kongde Ri at 6187 m and to the east is Thamserku at 6623 m.

 Transport

 On a hill overlooking Namche Bazaar is the Syangboche Airport (3,750 m / 12,303 ft).
 It is no longer used for passenger flights, though Russian helicopters make occasional cargo flights.
 The nearest open airport is Tenzing–Hillary Airport, located 13 km south of the town.

 Tourism

 Namche Bazaar is popular with trekkers in the Khumbu region, especially for altitude acclimatization, and is the gateway to the high Himalaya.
-The town has a number of lodgings and stores catering to the needs of visitors as well as a number of internet cafés.
+The town has a number of lodgings, stores and internet cafés catering to the needs of visitors.
 There are German bakeries, little cafes and many restaurants.
 There is also an Irish pub, said to be the highest and most remote Irish pub in the world.
 A popular local meal is yak steak.

-On Saturday mornings, a weekly market is held in the centre of the village.
+On Saturday mornings, a weekly market is held in the centre of the town.
 There may also be a daily Tibet market where clothing and cheap Chinese consumer goods tend to be the main articles for sale.

 Namche has electricity from the nearby Thame-Namche hydropower plant (600 kW), opened in October 1995 near Thame.